 If you’re lucky, the person featured in the app will have time to chat with you and answer questions.
 That’s what happened at this first stop.
 The owner, named Muhammed, sat down and told me about his life while I ate.

 Bitemojo Bite Number 2

 Almost completely full, I moved on to the next stop, a bakery.
-Clearly a local institution, I ended up waiting quite a while as a procession of women in abayas and headscarves completely ignored my presence and demanded the counterman’s attention, often shouting out their orders before the poor man had managed to serve the one before them.
+It’s clearly a local institution, and I ended up waiting quite a while as a procession of women in abayas and headscarves completely ignored my presence and demanded the counterman’s attention, often shouting out their orders before the poor man had managed to serve the one before them.

 Standing there, admiring the neat piles of breads, cookies and pastries, I eventually realized I’d have to be similarly assertive if I was ever to get served.
 Stepping up to the counter, I waved my smartphone in the man’s direction, eventually getting his attention and letting him know I was there on a bitemojo tour.

 The app allows you to confirm when you receive a bite, so that the vendor gets a message immediately.
 It’s very simple to use.
 In this bakery, the man glanced at my phone, said “Choose one thing,” and turned back to the group of impatient women.